davidmingueza98/ork-island/README.md

 again.

 Each cell of the board can be occupied by a single ork at most.
-In the particular situation that an ork A attempts to move to a cell where there is already an- 1other ork B (who has moved there previously in the same round, or was there earlier), the following cases are considered:
+In the particular situation that an ork A attempts to move to a cell where there is already another ork B (who has moved there previously in the same round, or was there earlier), the following cases are considered:
 - If A and B belong to the same player, the instruction is ignored.
 - Otherwise there is a fight, after which one of the two orks will die.
 If the health of A (after the decrement due to the movement) is strictly greater than the health of B, then B dies.
 Symmetrically, if it is strictly less than the health of B, then A dies.
-If there is a tie, then the ork that dies is de- cided randomly with uniform probability, that is, 50%.
+If there is a tie, then the ork that dies is decided randomly with uniform probability, that is, 50%.
 The ork that dies regenerates under the control of the other player with the initial amount of health.
 The winner of the fight keeps the same amount of health.
 When an ork dies, it regenerates at the next round on a random position on the